 Campus smokers must now watch healthier people play tennis in parking lot 1 or pick a piece of chain link fence along the wash running behind parking lot 7 in order to pollute their bodies and environment.

 The bite of the law has been on the books since October 2011 when AB 795 was chaptered amending the Government Code.
 It gives Calif. schools the right to legally enforce smoke-free campus by-laws and punish recidivist campus smokers with fines up to $100 along with possible disciplinary action.
+No good ever comes from picking up such a bad habit like smoking.
+There are some people who have taken it upon themselves to look into using the method of vaping to help them make a positive transition.
+With the use of private label cbd services, if having your own personalised vape doesn’t make you want to give up and lead a healthier lifestyle, then I don’t know what will.
+Considering your health should be your main priority, giving up smoking is for the best.

 Records illustrate Pierce administrators have been asking nicely since 2008 for cooperation, but alas, the vile environmental abuse continues with littering of tar-soaked cigarette butts, crushed cellophane exoskeletons, impotent lighters and stinking puffs of pretty death silently seeping through corridors and classrooms victimizing non-smokers.